UT-Austin-RobIn/deoxys_ros/README.md

 Executing ```rostopic echo /joint_states``` should give nothing

 ## Planning in your own scripts
-With the rosrpl environment activated and dexos_ros.launch launded there should be an action server for you to interface with.
+With the rosrpl environment activated and dexos_ros.launch launched there should be an action server for you to interface with.
 The interactive_client.py file demonstrates an example of how to use the provided commander.py file as a python interface.

 ## Todo